 #5.
 What are DARP notes?

-→ DARP notes add a “Response” section to the DAP format to track client reactions during sessions.
-This makes them useful in behavioral health or addiction treatment, where tracking outcomes during the session is crucial.
+DARP notes add a "Response" section to the DAP format to track how the client reacted to interventions during the session.
+This makes them useful in behavioral health or addiction treatment, where capturing session-by-session outcomes is important for both clinical and reimbursement purposes.

-→ Yes!
+Yes.
 Medesk ensures your notes meet professional standards, securely storing client data and freeing up your time.
+Pre-built templates prompt you to include all compliance-critical fields, reducing the risk of claim denials or audit issues.